 History, culture, scenery and beauty is what you will find inside the walls of the Kalemegdan Fortress.
-If you are looking for things to do and what to see when you are visiting Belgrade then the Kalemegdan Fortress is a must.
+If you are looking for things to do with what to see when you are visiting Belgrade then the Kalemegdan Fortress is a must.
 This Fortress is one of Belgrade’s top attractions.
-It is located in the city center, across from Knez Mihailova (main pedestrian zone).
-This is the biggest park in Belgrade and is the perfect place to take in the views of where the Sava and Danube rivers meet.
+It is located in the city centre across from the main pedestrian street.

 History of Kalemegdan Fortress

-It was build in the 1st century as a palisade with earth walls around her, and developed over the years into the Roman stronghold ( 2nd century), than into the Byzantine kastel (6th and 7th century).
-After that, becomes medieval Capital of Serbia (13th and 15th century), and finally an Austrian / Ottoman artillery fortification (17th and 18th century).
+It was build in the 1st century as a palisade with earth walls around her.
+Developed over the years into the Roman stronghold in the 2nd century.
+Then Byzantine castle (6th and 7th century).
+After that it has become the medieval Capital of Serbia (13th and 15th century).
+Finally an Austrian / Ottoman artillery fortification at 17th and 18th century.
 Kalemegdan Fortress makes a unique cultural and historical complex within Kalemegdan park.
-Kalemegdan park is divided in two areas, lower and upper Kalemegdan.
+Nowadays Kalemegdan park is divided in two areas.
+The Lower and Upper Kalemegdan.

 Nebojsa tower is the only surviving mediaeval tower of the Belgrade Fortress.
-The name, Nebojsa, means fearless in Serbian.
-Tower was built in the early 15th century, during the reign of despot Stefan Lazarevic.
-It was build as a part of the defense system which was protecting Belgrade from the Ottoman invasion after the Siege of Belgrade in 1456.
+The name Nebojsa means fearless in Serbian.
+Tower was built in the early 15th century during the reign of despot Stefan Lazarevic.
+It was build as a part of the security system which was protecting Belgrade from the Ottoman invasion after the Siege of Belgrade in 1456.

-The well was built in the period from 1717 to 1731, during the Austrian Baroque reconstruction of the fortress.
+The Well was built in the period from 1717 to 1731 during the Austrian Baroque reconstruction.
 This building is designated and called “The Large Well”.
-Name “Roman well” was first recorded in the nineteenth century, and was based on folk tales about all old buildings, whose origins are forgotten, often were attributed to the Romans.
+Name “Roman well” was first recorded in the nineteenth century.
+It was based on folk tales about old buildings whose origins are forgotten.
+Its often attributed to the Romans.

-Also, at Kalemegdan Fortress you will find Military museum.
+Walking around will take you to a Museum.
+Military Museum.
 This museum is the most accurate witness of changes in history at this part of Balkans and wider.
 The museum has over 3,000 ancient and modern items which include everything from Roman swords and helmets to items of modern war history.

-Whether you just want to take a leisurely walk, go for jog, sit on a park bench and watch people go by, lay under a tree and read a book, just take in the fresh air, and enjoy in park land Kalemegdan, the perfect place for relaxing.
-It is visited by thousands of tourists every year, and is open all day and night all year round.
+Whether you just want to take a leisurely walk go for jog or sit on a park bench.
+This area is the right choice.
+You will notice people under a tree reading a book.
+Just few meters away kids are playing games.
+Take a walk on a Fresh air and enjoy in.
+Kalemegdan fortress is visited by thousands of tourists every year, and is open all day and night all year round.